'Tomorrow's Not Promised' | Maryland Man Recovering After Contracting Brain-Eating Amoeba While Jet Skiing

 STREET, Md.
+(WJZ) — A Maryland man is out of intensive care and recovering at home after his doctors think he contracted a dangerous bacteria from the Susquehanna River.

-(WJZ) — Ryan Perry is adjusting to life at home after 90 days in hospitals and two months in a rehab facility.
+Ryan Perry is adjusting to life at home after 90 days in hospitals and two months in a rehab facility.

 “I almost died.
 It’s amazing that I made it,” Perry said Friday.
 “Tomorrow’s not promised.
 You really just have to enjoy what you have today.”